Israel–European Union relations: EU–Israel Association Agreement (2000)

 The agreement with Israel incorporates free trade arrangements for industrial goods and concessionary arrangements for trade in agricultural products (a new agreement here entered into force in 2004), and opens up the prospect for greater liberalisation of trade in services and farm goods from 2005.
 The Association Agreement was signed in Brussels on 20 November 1995, and entered into force on 1 June 2000, following ratification by the 15 Member States’ Parliaments, the European Parliament and the Knesset.
 It replaces the earlier Co-operation Agreement of 1975.

 The Association Agreement established two main bodies for the EU–Israel dialogue.
 The EU–Israel Association Council (held at ministerial level) and the EU–Israel Association Committee (held at the level of senior officials) meet at regular intervals to discuss political and economic issues, as well as bilateral and regional co-operation.

 Article 2 of the Association Agreement states:

+In October 2024 Spain and Ireland requested the European Commission to suspend the Association Agreement as human rights (article 2) are being violated by Israel due to its invasion of Lebanon.

+In June 2025, the former EU foreign policy chief Josep Borrell stated that, "since the EU foreign affairs ministers found [in June 2025] that Israel was not respecting these rights, EU leaders now have a legal obligation to suspend the agreement" and continued: "However, despite all my efforts to this end" as incumbant, "the EU and most EU governments have so far failed to...exert pressure on the Israeli government".

 Dispute on preferential treatment for Israeli products originating in Palestinian territories

 Goods from Israeli settlements in the occupied Palestinian territories are not subject to the free trade agreement, as they are not considered Israeli.

 Since 1998, Israel and the EU have been in dispute over the legal treatment of products exported to the EU from the occupied Palestinian territories.
 Israel argues that these are produced in its customs territory and should thus be subject to the Association Agreement and benefit from preferential treatment.
-The EU maintains that the Territories are not part of Israel, and are illegal under international law, and such products do not therefore benefit from preferential treatment.
+The EU maintains that the territories are not part of Israel, and are illegal under international law, and such products do not therefore benefit from preferential treatment.

-A 2001 avis by the European Commission confirmed the lack of preferential status for such products, inducing infuriated reactions from Israel, though the economic significance of the Territories-based Israeli products is very limited (€100 mln/year over a total of €6 bln/year).
-Differently from the EU, the United States admit custom-free goods exported from the Territories under their 1985 free trade agreement.
+A 2001 avis by the European Commission confirmed the lack of preferential status for such products, inducing infuriated reactions from Israel, though the economic significance of the territories-based Israeli products is very limited (€100 mln/year over a total of €6 bln/year).
+Unlike the EU, the United States admits custom-free goods exported from the territories under their 1985 free trade agreement.